geoaiclassroom/geoai_learning/README.md

 # GeoAI Classroom

 This is [Mozhdeh Shahbazi](https://linkedin.com/in/moz-shahbazi) 👋 — your friendly, open‑source GeoAI instructor.
-I am a computer-vision & GeoAI scientist at NRCan, and I'm here to help turn spatial data into real insights 🌍 ✨.
+I am a computer-vision & GeoAI scientist lead at NRCan, and I'm here to help turn spatial data into real insights 🌍 ✨.

 The Google Classroom can be accessed via [this link](https://classroom.google.com/c/ODQwNjQxMjc1OTQx?cjc=ir232wfq)